 You'll need to shower the night before and the morning of surgery with a special antiseptic soap called chlorhexidine gluconate (CHG), which you should receive at your pre-admission interview.
 Please follow the detailed directions on how to use this soap.
-They are outlined in Preoperative Showering Instructions, which will be provided to you at your Pre Admission Testing (PAT) appointment or by surgical office.
+They are outlined in Preoperative Showering Instructions, included in the front pocket.